Operator splitting for dissipative delay equations: The delay semigroup

-for all $x\in X$ and $t\geq 0$. \end{theorem} If $A$ generates a semigroup in this way, we call the abstract Cauchy problem associated to $A$ well-posed on $X$.
-We return to our Cauchy problem \eqref{acp_delay}, which under the next conditions becomes well-posed on $\calE$. \begin{assumption} Suppose that \begin{enumerate} \item there is $\alpha\in\RR$ such that $B-\alpha I$ is m-dissipative and hence $B$ is the generator of a strongly continuous (nonlinear) semigroup $V$ on $H$, and \item $\Phi:\W^{1,p}\big([-1,0];H\big) \to H$ is an operator defined as follows.
+\begin{assumption} Suppose that \begin{enumerate} \item there is $\alpha\in\RR$ such that $B-\alpha I$ is m-dissipative and hence $B$ is the generator of a strongly continuous (nonlinear) semigroup $V$ on $H$, and \item $\Phi:\W^{1,p}\big([-1,0];H\big) \to H$ is an operator defined as follows.
 Let $g:H\to H$ be a Lipschitz continuous function with Lipschitz constant $\beta$, and let $\eta:[-1,0]\to \LLL(H)$ be a function of bounded variation with values as bounded linear operators.
-Assume further that
+Suppose further that